gloriabenoit/GWAS_tutorial/1_QC_GWAS/1_Main_script_QC_GWAS.md

 ```bash
 Rscript --no-save hwe.R
 ```
-> ouput: *histhwe.pdf* and *histhwe_below_threshold.pdf*, these files show respectively HWE for all SNPs and only strongly deviating ones.
+> ouput: *histhwe.jpeg* and *histhwe_below_threshold.jpeg*, these files show respectively HWE for all SNPs and only strongly deviating ones.

 > By default the `--hwe` option in plink used to only filter for controls.
 However for PLINK 2.0, this is no longer the case.
 There is currently no special handling of case/control phenotypes.
 If needed, we can use `--keep-if "PHENO1==control"` or `--keep-if "PHENO1==case"`.
 >